ocell/mapsy/README.md

 ### Creating a simple Map

-Here is an example of how to create a simple map with a filled polygon:
+Here is an example of how to create a simple map with a tiled raster layer:

 ```python
 import mapsy

 my_map = mapsy.Map()
 tile_layer = mapsy.TiledRasterLayer(
     [